 We began with some trivia about the history of flight and how it’s possible.
 The students all excitedly called out “The Wright Brothers!” when we asked who invented the first airplane.

 Brittany and I smiled at their excitement before moving onto the objective of the program, which focuses on the four forces of flight: drag, thrust, weight, and lift.
 We held a series of fun experiments to demonstrate these forces – for thrust, for example, we combusted a fuel mixture that simulated how a jet engine provides thrust for an aircraft.
 We dropped a match into a container and allowed a combustion to happen.
 After a loud whoosh of fire and wind, the students cheered and were excited to learn more!

 We then strapped a student volunteer into a “rocket chair," which demonstrates the third law of motion – “For every action, there is an equal and opposite reaction" – by having them shoot across the stage riding the chair fueled by a canister of compressed CO2 gas.

 When demonstrating lift, we first explained the science behind air pressure in hovercraft technology.
 So what better way to teach that than by having a student come up and ride an actual hovercraft?

 After riding the hovercraft on stage, the student volunteer exclaimed how fun it was.
 Brittany and I were thrilled that the students were responding so well to our new program.

 Following three, 45-minute sessions, the program was complete!
 Brittany and I congratulated each other on another job well done and made the journey back to LSC.
-On the ride back, we discussed how glad we were that we had taken a chance on this new program, with great success.
-By taking risks and staying curious – just like the Wright Brothers who discovered the possibility of human flight – the sky’s the limit!
+We were both thrilled – just like the Wright Brothers, we had tried something new and came out successful.